 County of Riverside

-(May 18, 2020) – In Riverside County, the Family Law Court has begun to restore services in family law matters.
+(September 2020) – In Riverside County, the Family Law Court has begun to restore services in family law matters.
 Previously, the courts had enacted holiday provision that limited the court to hearing only emergency matters.
 Effective May 18, that provision has been lifted.
-With respect to Adoption and Termination of Parental Rights filings, those will resume on June 15, 2020.
+Adoption and Termination of Parental Rights filings resumed in June.